National Noh Theatre 国立能楽堂

 Special performance by the actors

-The actors' understated movements and muffled voices create a fascinating and enigmatic atmosphere, all while telling fascinating stories of Japan's rich folk history.
+The actors' understated movements and muffled voices create a fascinating and enigmatic atmosphere, all while telling stories of Japan's rich folk history.
 Kyogen offers a lighter, more accessible picture of life in ages past.

 The latest information may differ, so please check the official website